warior456/Sculk-Depths/README.md

 - 2 New Structures:
   - A Laboratory
   - An underground Lab
-- A new hostile mob: The Glomper.
+- A new mob: The Glomper.
 It attacks players using an elytra, so be careful while flying around!
 - Energy Essence drops when the warden kills a passive mob or when the warden is killed, this is used to craft an Energized Flint and Steel to open the portal.
 - Energized Flint and Steel: can light most blocks with Soul Fire and lights the portal
 - new blocks: